About the Journal

 - To republish the article in other languages by giving appropriate credit and informing the Editors

-On special occasions, Axia Academic Publishers may republish Labyrinth articles in textbooks or collective works giving appropriate credit.
+On special occasions, Axia Academic Publishers may republish Labyrinth articles in textbooks or collective works, giving appropriate credit.

 Sponsors